 In addition to the ongoing threat of current labor shortages for skilled and entry-level manufacturing workers, the manufacturing skills gap continues to be a threat due to the retirement of baby boomers, insufficiency in the current education system for STEM talent, and younger generations being pushed toward College educations rather than careers in the trades.

-We are all hearing in the news lots about the Skills Gap in Manufacturing, that older highly skilled workers are retiring or leaving the workforce with limited younger workers to replace them.
-We see this “gap” reflected as labor shortages on the the local or regional levels all across the country.
+We are all hearing in the news about the Skills Gap in Manufacturing, that older highly skilled workers are retiring or leaving the workforce with limited younger workers to replace them.
+We see this “gap” reflected as labor shortages on the local or regional levels all across the country.

 40 percent of global employers report a talent shortage, according to a ManpowerGroup survey.
 This is why companies are focusing more on training and development, as well as looking for different types of staffing firms to help them address this problem.

 There are a lot of discussions today about talent shortages and the difficulties companies face finding personnel with the skills and certifications they need.
 Though some “experts” would argue that the “skills gap” is a myth, we talk with clients every day that tell us otherwise.
 The fact is, even post-pandemic unemployment rates are at record lows, and many manufacturing companies are still having trouble finding qualified workers.

 According to the ManpowerGroup survey, employers can't fill positions for a variety of reasons, including: